Obsessive-Compulsive Disorder Treatment in Cleveland

 Earlier this year, the FDA approved a new nasal spray for treatment-resistant depression, Esketamine (also known as Spravato) based on the Ketamine molecule.
 Made of essentially a mirror image of own of the molecules that makes up the original Ketamine compound, Esketamine is another exciting new treatment option for those suffering.

 The FDA approval of Spravato, as well as the development of new psychedelics research centers by Johns Hopkins, may indicate a shift in the OCD and depression treatment industry, providing innovative new options like Ketamine infusion to those who experience persistent and treatment-resistant OCD.

-If you are suffering from Obsessive-compulsive disorder, contact Cleveland Medical Institute for your free consultation and discover if Ketamine Infusion for OCD Treatment is right for you.
+If you are suffering from Obsessive-compulsive disorder, contact Cleveland Medical Institute for your consultation and discover if Ketamine Infusion for OCD Treatment is right for you.

 Request A Consultation